Top Boy Netflix soundtrack: every song featured in the new season

 “There’s this kind of synergy with music and Top Boy,” Robinson tells RadioTimes.com.
 “The use of music in Top Boy is just cool as well, I remember from the last season as well that Ghostpoet tune that they use [season two’s theme song was Ghostpoet’s Cold Win].
 It was just perfect.”

-And, as the show hits Netflix for a new season, two titans of grime have joined the cast in Little Simz and Dave.
+And, as the show hits Netflix with a new season, two titans of grime have joined the cast in Little Simz and Dave.

 “It’s another reason why it’s a great time for Top Boy, simultaneously the music industry is thriving with a lot of new talent and just going from strength to strength in this country.”
 Robinson says.